wp-plugins/mdc-private-message/readme.txt

 MDC Private Message is probably the best plugin to create an easy messaging system in WordPress.

-It helps you create an internal private messaging systems where registered users can send private messages among themselves.
+It helps you create an internal private messaging system where registered users can send private messages among themselves.

 == Installation ==